True the Vote: 2022

 In May 2022, Dinesh D'Souza released 2000 Mules, a film alleging Democrat-aligned individuals were paid to illegally collect and deposit ballots into drop boxes in Arizona, Georgia, Michigan, Pennsylvania and Wisconsin during the 2020 presidential election.
 The film was based on research by True the Vote.
 Former president Donald Trump repeated his false claim of a stolen election when he praised the film as exposing "great election fraud".

+Salem Media Group in 2024 halted all distribution of the film and book.
+It apologized to a Georgia man falsely accused in 2000 Mules, blaming “representations made to us by Dinesh D’Souza and True the Vote”.

+The Georgia man who had been falsely accused of voting crimes in the movie filed a defamation lawsuit against True the Vote, D'Souza, and Salem Media Group in 2022.
+The man was shown in video surveillance delivering ballots with the voice-over "What you are seeing is a crime.
+These are fraudulent votes."
+The erroneous accusation, with the image of the man and his vehicle license plate sometimes identifiable, also appeared in movie publicity material, promotional appearances, and the accompanying book.
+In fact the Georgia Bureau of Investigation had investigated and determined it was not illegal activity even before the movie was released.

-National Public Radio (NPR) stated: "A conservative 'election integrity' group called True The Vote has made multiple misleading or false claims about its work, NPR has found, including the suggestion that they helped solve the murder of an eight-year-old girl in Atlanta.
+National Public Radio (NPR) reported: "A conservative 'election integrity' group called True The Vote has made multiple misleading or false claims about its work, NPR has found, including the suggestion that they helped solve the murder of an eight-year-old girl in Atlanta.
 The claims appear in a new pro-Trump film called '2,000 Mules'..."
 NPR stated that True the Vote's claim they "solved a murder of a young little girl in Atlanta" was false.

-Analysis conducted by the Associated Press (AP) found the film was "based on faulty assumptions, anonymous accounts and improper analysis of cellphone location data".
+Analysis conducted by the Associated Press (AP) found that the film was "based on faulty assumptions, anonymous accounts and improper analysis of cellphone location data".
 The AP explained that in various swing counties across the five states, True the Vote used phone pings to cellphone towers to identify individuals who had passed near ballot drop boxes and various unnamed nonprofit organizations multiple times per day, concluding that such people were paid mules for ballot collection and deposits.
 Experts said such mobile phone tracking was not accurate enough to distinguish alleged mules from many other people who might walk or drive by a ballot box or nonprofit during the course of a day, such as delivery drivers, postal workers and cab drivers.
 True the Vote asserted it had conducted "pattern of life" filtering of such people prior to the election season, though the AP noted limitations of that approach.